-As a Friend of Wind we encourage you to write a letter to the editor in your local community newspaper to help raise awareness, correct misinformation and voice your opinions.
+As a Friend of Wind and Solar we encourage you to write a letter to the editor in your local community newspaper to help raise awareness, correct misinformation and voice your opinions.

 Some key information to keep in mind when doing so: